-Governance and / or management
+Failures in governance and / or management

 The risk in this area arises from the potential failure to effectively manage the Academy's finances, internal controls, compliance with regulations and legislation, statutory returns etc. The Governors continue to review and ensure appropriate measures are in place to mitigate these risks.
-The School continues to work closely with the ESFA to improve its position.
+The school continues to work closely with the ESFA to improve its position.